-Tromsø is known as ‘the capital of the Arctic' being Northern Norway’s most populous city as well as its social and cultural capital and visitors can be sure to experience a lively nightlife, dazzling restaurant scene, and striking architecture.
+Tromsø is known as ‘the Capital of the Arctic’, being Northern Norway’s most populated city as well as its social and cultural capital.
+Visitors to this enticing city can be sure to experience a lively nightlife, dazzling restaurant scene and striking architecture.

 The city has a beautiful backdrop, with fjords and mountains starting just outside the city limits.
-The harbour front here is also an idyllic location to visit, and helps to provide the plentiful fish that can be seen in the increasingly ambitious and high-quality restaurants here.
-The city is well known for its cultural diversity so there are plenty of different cuisines and flavours to try.
+The harbour front here is also an idyllic location to visit and helps to provide the plentiful fish that can be sampled in the increasingly ambitious and high-quality restaurants here.
+The city is well known for its cultural diversity and there are plenty of different cuisines and flavours to try.

-Other attractions in this welcoming city include the Fjellheisen Cable Car* which gives excellent panoramic views across the city and can be enjoyed by day or night.
-There is also The Polar Museum which discusses the Arctic explorers who have passed through the city and a lot of the worlds ‘most northern’ attractions including the university, botanical gardens and planetarium.
+Other attractions in this welcoming city include the Fjellheisen Cable Car up Mount Storsteinen which gives excellent panoramic views of the city and can be enjoyed by day or night.
+There is also the Arctic aquarium, Polaria, and The Polar Museum which discusses the Arctic explorers who have passed through the city and a lot of the worlds ‘most northern’ attractions including the university, botanical gardens and planetarium.

 Following only a short drive from the city, you can find yourself in a world of wilderness.
 Fjords and mountain scenery surround this city and guests can explore this landscape through a variety of thrilling activities.